Hazel Smith (writer)

-Hazel Smith is an experimental and performance poet, electronic literature writer, a multimedia artist, musician and academic.
-In addition to her artistic career, she is known for her scholarship on practice-based research.
+Hazel Smith is an experimental and performance poet and electronic literature writer, a multimedia artist, musician and academic.
+In addition to her artistic career, she is known for her scholarship on poet Frank O'Hara, on practice-led research and research-led practice in the creative arts, and on literature-music relationships.
 She has published nine poetry collections, over 40 sound and multimedia works and five academic books.
 She is an Emeritus Professor in the Writing and Society Research Centre at Western Sydney University, and an elected Fellow of the Royal Society of New South Wales.

 Education and career

 Smith was born in Leeds in the United Kingdom in 1950.
-Smith's mother, Eta Cohen, was a violin teacher. and Smith followed in footsteps as a violinist and violin teacher in the 1970s and early 1980s.
-In London she was a member of the experimental music group Lysis where she played violin, sometimes using a ring modulator to electronically alter the sound.
+Smith's mother, Eta Cohen, was a violin teacher. and Smith followed in her footsteps as a violinist and violin teacher in the 1970s and early 1980s.
+In London she was a member of the experimental music group LYSIS where she played violin, sometimes using a ring modulator to electronically alter the sound.
 After completing a PhD in American literature, Smith moved to Australia, where LYSIS was renamed austraLYSIS.
 Smith started writing experimental poetry and became a contributor in Australia to sound poetry and poetry/music collaborations.
 Subsequently, she became active in electronic literature and multimedia work.

 After she completed her PhD on Frank O'Hara in 1988, Smith spent 28 years in academia (at the Universities of New South Wales, Canberra and Western Sydney).
 After retiring in 2017 she has been an Emeritus Professor in the Writing and Society Research Centre, Western Sydney University.

 In 2025 she was elected a Fellow of the Royal Society of New South Wales.